 Experience the ultimate 3-day Fall Foliage Weekend in Stowe, Vermont.
 Discover peak leaf peeping, charming covered bridges, and quintessential New England charm.

-Imagine a canvas painted with every shade of crimson, gold, and orange you can conjure.
+Driving Vermont's scenic Route 100, the historic covered bridges appear, each one perfectly framed reflecting a kaleidoscope of vibrant autumn hues.
 That's Stowe, Vermont, during peak fall foliage, and it's an experience that will etch itself into your memory.
 This isn't just a pretty drive; it's an immersion into the very heart of New England charm, where historic villages meet towering mountains ablaze with autumn's glory.

-This guide is crafted for the leaf-peeping enthusiast, the one who dreams of crisp air, pumpkin spice, and the quintessential New England autumn.
+This guide is crafted for the leaf-peeping enthusiast, the one who dreams of crisp air, pumpkin spice, and the quintessential Vermont autumn.
 We'll chase the most vibrant colors, discover hidden covered bridges, and savor local flavors that define Vermont's unique character.
 Prepare to be enchanted by a landscape that feels both wild and wonderfully welcoming.

 From the iconic white steeple of Stowe Village to the breathtaking vistas from Mount Mansfield, every moment of your weekend will be dedicated to celebrating the season.
 We'll ensure you hit all the must-see spots for those postcard-perfect photos, while also guiding you to local favorites that truly capture the spirit of a Vermont fall.